 Unfortunately John Mohn passed away in January 2005.
 His book has never been published.
 Until now.

-His daughter, Deb Mohn Altimus, Rick Altimus, and Mandy Altimus Pond are teaming up to share this memoir with the world in 2015, for the 70th Anniversary of the end of World War II, and John Mohn’s liberation.
+His daughter, Deb Mohn Altimus, Rick Altimus, and Mandy Altimus Stahl teamed up to share this memoir with the world in 2015, for the 70th Anniversary of the end of World War II, and John Mohn’s liberation.

 This book is now available to purchase below.